vidhi-sys/CatAI---AI-Powered-Cataract-Detection-using-n8n-and-Google-Gemini/README.md

-# 👁️ CatAI – AI-Powered Cataract Detection using n8n + Google Gemini
+# 👁️ CatAI – AI-Powered Cataract Detection using n8n + Google Gemini | Lovable

 CatAI is a small but powerful workflow that analyzes eye images and detects cataract stages automatically.
 It’s built entirely in **n8n**, powered by **Google Gemini**, and returns clean, structured results ready for integration into any healthcare app.